gjtiquia/vineyard/README.md

     - @files in chat
     - reorganize panels
     - settings and personalization (colors, fonts) => frictionless experience on bring ideas from the brain to words
+    - bar to highlight and click bold / italic

 #### future-future
 - bring your own API key...?